Check the OS Version in Linux

-When we want to install the software in our system, firstly we must know that whether our current Operating System is supporting this version of the software or not.
+When we want to install the software on our system, firstly we must know whether our current Operating System is supporting this version of the software or not.
 In Windows, we can easily check it as Windows is totally based on a GUI-based Operating System.

 But we prefer to use the Command line instead of the GUI in Operating System like Linus/Unix.
 In this article, we will learn how to check the details of the Operating System we are using in Linux.

-We will use three simple methods to check the Linux OS version:
+We will use Four simple methods to check the Linux OS version: